Mathematical Foundations for a Compositional Account of the Bayesian Brain: Connecting the connections

 The unit and counit of the adjunction measure `how far' the round-trip composite functors $LR:\cat{C}\to\cat{C}$ and $RL:\cat{D}\to\cat{D}$ leave us from our starting place, as indicated in the following diagrams:

 The triangle identities then ensure that the round-trips have an isomorphic `core', so that it is possible to translate morphisms on one side to the other losslessly (which we will exemplify in Proposition \ref{prop:adjoint-adjunct}), and that the adjunction has a natural `algebraic' interpretation (which we will encounter in Proposition \ref{prop:monad-from-adj}).
-To make sense of the former property, we need the notion of isomorphism.

-\begin{defn} A morphism $l : c\to d$ in a 1-category is an \textit{isomorphism} if there is a morphism $r : d\to c$ such that $l\circ r = \id_d$ and $\id_c = r\circ l$.
-We say that $l$ and $r$ are mutually \textit{inverse}.
-When the component 1-cells of a natural transformation $\alpha$ are all isomorphisms, then we call $\alpha$ a \textit{natural isomorphism}. \end{defn}

 In the specific case of the 2-category $\Cat{Cat}$, we can make the following alternative characterization of adjunctions.
 Here we see that the ``isomorphic core'' of the adjunction can be characterized by saying that morphisms into objects in $\cat{C}$ that come from $\cat{D}$ via $R$ are in bijection with morphisms out of objects in $\cat{D}$ that come from $\cat{C}$ via $L$.